Boarding at Stoke College

 We have two boarding houses in the heart of the school.
 Younger students share rooms and older students have their own room.
 There is also a fitted kitchen where students can prepare snacks and light meals in the evenings and weekends.

-Every evening the boarders have a supervised study session with an academic member of staff supervising and assisting in completion of homework and study.
+Every evening the boarders have a supervised study session with a member of the boarding staff supervising and assisting in completion of homework and study.

 Boarders play a full role in school life and participate in team sports and extra-curricular activities on a daily basis, some of these include Fishing, Car Club, Sports, Ukulele and Drama Club.
 The school drama production is a highlight of the year and the whole school gets involved in it.